krazy527/daily-learning-log/README.md

-# Mocha
+# JavaScript

-This is an experimental project on Mocha.
+This is an experimental project on JavaScript.